dentarg/auth0-blog/_posts/2018-02-13-developing-games-with-react-redux-and-svg-part-3.markdown

 export default moveObjects;
 ```

-These new lines of code simply compare the current length of the `flyingObjects` array with the one from the original `state` to decide if player must loose a life or not.
+These new lines of code simply compare the current length of the `flyingObjects` array with the one from the original `state` to decide if players must loose a life or not.
 This strategy works because you are adding this code right after popping flying objects that remained for 4 seconds in the game (`(now - object.createdAt) < 4000`) and before removing objects that collide.
 So, if the length of these arrays differs, it means one flying object invaded the Earth.

 Now, to show players their lives, you will need to update the `Canvas` component.
 So, open the `./src/components/Canvas.jsx` file and update it as follows: